Code Review Reasoning Agent Background

 DecisionChoiceAlternatives ConsideredWhy

-Training approachSupervised fine-tuning (SFT)RLHF, few-shot promptingSFT achieves target precision with limited data; RLHF requires user feedback data (Phase 2); few-shot prompting too expensive at scale
+Training approachSupervised fine-tuning (SFT)RLHF, few-shot promptingSFT achieves target precision with limited data; RLHF requires user feedback data (Phase 2 RLHF pipeline); few-shot prompting too expensive at scale

-Inference platformKaggle TPU (MVP) β†’ AWS SageMaker (Phase 2)Self-hosted GPU, API providersKaggle free for proof-of-concept; SageMaker for auto-scaling production
+Inference platformKaggle TPU (MVP) β†’ AWS SageMaker (Phase 2)Self-hosted GPU, API providersKaggle free for proof-of-concept; SageMaker for auto-scaling production; Strands native integration

 • 500 expert-labeled examples (input: code snippet + issue type β†’ output: structured explanation)